No Class Action

 In 2013, when the European Commission published the non-binding recommendation on the introduction of collective redress measures, the discussion on the introduction of a “group action” (which was already included in a draft of a Civil Procedure Reform Bill in 2007) was relaunched.
 However, despite working groups being established in the Ministry of Justice, no practical implementation of this instrument took place.
 At the beginning of 2018, before the European Commission announced the draft directive for collective redress under the “New Deal for Consumers” in March 2018, two Austrian political parties respectively introduced draft legislation for “group proceedings” (Gruppenverfahren) and “representative sample declaratory actions” (Verbandsmusterfeststellungsklage).
 These initiatives remained proposals.

-The implementation of the recent Directive (EU) 2020/1828 on representative actions for the protection of the collective interests of consumers is in progress.
-Member states are required to adopt and publish, by 25 December 2022, the laws necessary to comply with the directive and apply them from 25 July 2023.
-The Austrian legislator is currently drafting the relevant provisions, which are expected to have wide-reaching effects (see 5.1 Policy Development and 5.2 Legislative Reform).
+The implementation of Directive (EU) 2020/1828 on representative actions for the protection of the collective interests of consumers is still in progress.
+While member states were required to adopt and publish, by 25 December 2022, the laws necessary to comply with the directive and apply them from 25 July 2023, Austria, like other member states, is late in implementing the Directive.
+However, a draft law with wide-reaching effects is expected soon (see 5.1 Policy Development and 5.2 Legislative Reform).

 Sections 28 ff of the Consumer Protection Act and Section 14 of the Unfair Competition Act provide for representative actions.
 Representative actions are available for certain legal entities (“associations”, Verbände) to bring legal action against unlawful business practices in dealings with consumers and against the use of unlawful general terms and conditions.